revbingo/tkt/README.md

 ## Deploying

-Run `./gradelw publish` to build and push the container.
-To deploy the service, run the /root/startTkt.sh script on ukwsutil01.
-The Docker container requires a volume to be mounted to /opt/tkt/db for the database, and a single file mounted to /opt/tkt/credentials containing the credentials file.
+Run `./gradelw publish` to build the container.
+The Docker container requires a volume to be mounted to /opt/tkt/db for the H2 database, and a single file mounted to /opt/tkt/credentials containing the credentials file.
 This file should be in the format of a standard .aws/credentials file.

+e.g.
+`docker run -d --name tkt -v /home/revbingo/tktdb:/opt/tkt/db -v /home/revbingo/.aws/credentials:/opt/tkt/credentials tkt:latest`

 ## Command line options